markohlebar/BIND/README.md

 Initial values are assigned by default.
 The direction of assignment is from left to right object in cases the binding directions are either `->` or `<>`, and from right to left object when binding direction is `<-`.
-You can disable initial value assignemnt by using `bindLeft:withRight:setInitialValues:` method.
+You can disable initial value assignment by using `bindLeft:withRight:setInitialValues:` method.

 #### Transformers ####